junxit/us-congress-bills-110/bill.md

     - **(vi)** a credit card number or bank account or card number; and
   - **(C)** does not include any record of aggregate information that does not permit the identification of particular individuals.
 - **(6)** *Provider*
-  - **(A)** *Public provider* The term “public” when used with respect to a provider of broadband service capability means a provider that is an agency or instrumentality of a State, or a municipality or other subdivision (or agency or instrumentality of a municipality or other subdivision) of a State, regardless of the facilities used.
+  - **(A)** *Public provider* The term public when used with respect to a provider of broadband service capability means a provider that is an agency or instrumentality of a State, or a municipality or other subdivision (or agency or instrumentality of a municipality or other subdivision) of a State, regardless of the facilities used.
-  - **(B)** *Commercial provider* The term “commercial” when used with respect to a provider of broadband service capability means a provider that offers broadband service capability for a fee, or on an advertising-supported basis, directly to the public or to such classes of users as to be effectively available to the public, regardless of the facilities used.
+  - **(B)** *Commercial provider* The term commercial when used with respect to a provider of broadband service capability means a provider that offers broadband service capability for a fee, or on an advertising-supported basis, directly to the public or to such classes of users as to be effectively available to the public, regardless of the facilities used.
 - **(7)** *State* The term State means the States of the United States, the District of Columbia, the Commonwealth of Puerto Rico, Guam, the Virgin Islands, American Samoa, the Northern Mariana Islands, and any other territory and possession of the United States.